sanketgupta07/Data-Structure-Algorithms/README.md

 		* Create a counting array with maximum +1 length.
 		* Fill the count of the element in counting array at their index position.
 		* rearrange the array using the number of count and add them to array starting from minimum.

+7. <b>Binary Insertion Sort</b>

+	This sorting algo use insertion sort with binary search to find the insertion location.
+As insertion sort take O(n) comparisons to find the location.
+Binary search will reduce this to O(log n)

+	1.1 Time Complexity: O(n^2) -- 2 nested loops

+	1.2 Auxiliary Space: O(log n)

+	1.3 Steps:

+		* Start from second element.

+		* sorted|unsorted <--> arr[0]|arr[1..n]

+		* pick first value from unsorted array and insert it in sorted part of array by using binary search to get the correct position.

+		* Move the rest of the element in array.

+		* move forward to unsorted array.

 Refrences: http://www.geeksforgeeks.org/data-structures/